qossmic/deptrac/README.md

 ![ModelController1](examples/ModelController2.png)

-Deptrac has found two violations because the relation from the controller to models layer isn't allowed.
+Deptrac has found two violations because the relation from the controller to models layer is not allowed.
 The console output shows exactly the lines deptrac found.